No one should dream to become BSP president for next two decades: Mayawati

 The BSP leader is reported to be suffering from a knee injury for the last six months.
 The leader sustained injury while exiting a hotel in Bhopal last year.

 Mayawati, whose recent strategic shift to support regional rival Samajwadi Party to oust BJP bore positive results in Phulpur and Gorakhpur Lok Sabha bypolls, also remarked upon the possibility of contesting future legislative assembly elections in alliances.
 The BSP supremo clarified that the party will venture into an alliance if it gets “respectable” seat share.
 “Otherwise, BSP will prefer to contest all elections alone,” she said.

+“Although talks are underway for poll alliances in Uttar Pradesh and other states, you have to remain prepared for facing any situation in your respective states at all levels,” she was quoted as saying by news agency PTI while presiding over a meeting of national-level office bearers.

 BSP supremo slams Modi govt for ‘historic failure’